Tools and materials for partners and stakeholders interested in minimizing the impact of chloride on Minnesota lakes, rivers, and groundwater.

 - Costs and benefits of household water softening: a review (University of Minnesota)

-- Increasing chloride in U.S. rivers (U.S. Geological Survey)
+- Chloride, salinity, and dissolved solids in water (U.S. Geological Survey)

-- The reduction of influent chloride to wastewater treatment plants by the optimization of residential water softeners (Madison WI Metropolitan Sewerage District)
+- The reduction of influent chloride to wastewater treatment plants by the optimization of residential water softeners (Metropolitan Sewerage District, Madison, WI)

 Chloride working group reports (wastewater)